André Guèye: Background and education

 He was born on 6 January 1967, at Pallo-Younga, a village in the commune of Mont-Rolland, in the Thiès Region, Senegal.
 He studied philosophy at Sébikotane Major Seminary, about 45 km, east of Dakar, the country's capital city.
 He studied also at the seminary at Brin, in Ziguinchor Region in the southwest of the country.
 He then studied Theology at the Pontifical Urban University in Rome, Italy.
 He was ordained a priest of the Diocese of Thiès, Senegal on 27 June 1992.

 Priesthood

 On 14 December 1991, he was ordained a deacon.
 He was ordained a priest of the Diocese of Thiès, Senegal on 27 June 1992.
 He served in that capacity until 18 January 2013.

 As bishop

 On 18 January 2013, Pope Benedict XVI appointed him as Bishop of the Roman Catholic Diocese of Thiès, Senegal.
 He was consecrated and installed at Thiès, Senegal on 25 May 2013 by the hands of Cardinal Théodore-Adrien Sarr, Archbishop of Dakar assisted by Bishop Benjamin Ndiaye, Bishop of Kaolack and Archbishop Ludwig Schick, Archbishop of Bamberg.
-On 12 January 2023 The Holy Father Pope Francis appointed him Apostolic Administrator of the Diocece Saint-Louis du Sénégal, in the extreme north of the country.
+On 12 January 2023 The Holy Father Pope Francis appointed him Apostolic Administrator of the Diocese of Saint-Louis du Sénégal, in the extreme north of the country.

 Pope Francis appointed him Archbishop of the Metropolitan Province of Dakar on 22 February 2025.
 His was installed there as planned on 3 May 2025.